MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 ### Create a sign-in on each SQL Server VM for the installation account

-Use the installation account (CORP\install) to configure the availability group.
+Use the installation account (**CORP\install**) to configure the availability group.
 This account needs to be a member of the **sysadmin** fixed server role on each SQL Server VM.
 The following steps create a sign-in for the installation account:

-1. Connect to the server through the Remote Desktop Protocol (RDP) by using the *\<MachineName\>\DomainAdmin* account.
+1. Connect to the server through RDP by using the **\<MachineName\>\DomainAdmin** account.

 1. Open SQL Server Management Studio and connect to the local instance of SQL Server.